ishan-walia/Learn-Right--Now/README.md

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## ⭐ Support & Motivation

+If this platform helped you, please ⭐ star the repo.
+It motivates me to keep everything free for students ❤️